Case Study

 Scope

-Research, design, testing, delivery
+Research, design, testing

 The system was built around internal logic, not user intent